segdeha/pdxcodeguild/3. JavaScript/0/the-capstone.md

 From this point forward, if you finish exercises/assignments early, please work on your capstone; brainstorm ideas, plan out implementations, etc.

-We will be set aside the entire day that proposals are due to work on them. _Start working on them before then!_ Anticipate it taking around **6 to 12 hours** to thoroughly investigate and document your proposal idea.
+We will set aside the entire day that proposals are due (6/29) to work on them. _Start working on them before then!_ Anticipate it taking around **6 to 12 hours** to thoroughly investigate and document your proposal idea.

 On or around 7/25, the focus of the class will shift from being a classroom setting to more of a co-working space with me, Jasmine, and your fellow students as resources.